esitarski/RaceDB/Install-Readme.txt

 and press "Help".

 To stop the RaceDB server, click in the cmd/terminal window, and press Ctrl-c.
-Alternatively, close the cmd/terminal window.
+Alternatively, close the cmd/terminal by pressing the X button on the window.

 RaceDB does not require the internet while it is running.

-This is the command you need to issue to run RaceDB from now on.

 To start RaceDB and connect to the rfid reader, use the following command: